Nearctic realm

 The Nearctic realm is one of the eight biogeographic realms constituting the Earth's land surface.

 The Nearctic realm covers most of North America, including Greenland, Central Florida, and the highlands of Mexico.
-The parts of North America that are not in the Nearctic realm include most of coastal Mexico, southern Mexico, southern Florida, coastal central Florida, Central America, and the Caribbean islands.
+The parts of North America that are not in the Nearctic realm include most of coastal Mexico, southern Mexico, southern Florida, coastal central Florida, Central America, Bermuda and the Caribbean islands.
 Together with South America, these regions are part of the Neotropical realm.

 Major ecological regions

-The World Wildlife Fund (WWF) divides the Nearctic into four bioregions, defined as "geographic clusters of ecoregions that may span several habitat types, but have strong biogeographic affinities, particularly at taxonomic levels higher than the species level (genus, family)."
+The World Wildlife Fund (WWF) divides the Nearctic into four bioregions, defined as "geographic clusters of ecoregions that may span several habitat types, but have strong biogeographic affinities, particularly at taxonomic levels higher than the species level (genus, family)".

 Canadian Shield

 The Canadian Shield bioregion extends across the northern portion of the continent, from the Aleutian Islands to Newfoundland.
 It includes the Nearctic's arctic tundra and boreal forest ecoregions.

 In terms of floristic provinces, it is represented by part of the Canadian Province of the Circumboreal Region.